pelavarre/byoverbs/README.md

 </pre>
 <=

-Our examples above come from inside a setup for test, specifically
+Our examples above come from inside a setup for test, specifically running after

     mkdir dir/
     cd dir/